samsao/mastersofcode-android-consummer/README.md

 ## Architecture

-OyeOye is made with Mortar/Dagger2/Mortar-Architect.
+OyeOye is made with Mortar / Dagger2 / Mortar-Architect / AutoDagger2.
-We don't use Fragments here!
+We don't use Fragments here! :)

 Remaining architecture is pretty standard: Retrofit, Crashlytics, Digits, Timber, etc.